dlumbrer/VBoard/README.md

 ## Installation Steps

 > **Important:** It is necessary to have installed and launched an  "**ElasticSearch 5.x in your localhost:9200**"

 ```
 git clone https://github.com/dlumbrer/VBoard-UI
 cd VBoard-UI
-python -m SimpleHTTPServer
+npm install
+http-server (or a simple http server from python)
 ```

-Go in your browser to http://localhost:8000/ and enjoy!
+Go in your browser to http://localhost:8080/ and enjoy!

 ## Tab Visualize (to build a chart)